Cardshifter/Cardshifter/Documentation/1- Card Library - Basics.md

 Enchantments are cards that can be cast upon creature cards which are in play.
 They modify the target card's properties.

+**Important note:** As of 2015-07-11, the Scrap related resources_must_ be included in the mod's **Game.groovy** file for enchantment cards to function correctly.
+This will be addressed in the near future.

 ####`enchantment true`

-When declared an `enchantment()`, the card is viewed as an Enchantment.
+When declared an `enchantment true`, the card is treated as an Enchantment.
 An enchantment can be cast on a `"Bio"` creature in Cyborg-Chronicles to make changes to its resources.

 _Note that a card cannot be both a Creature and an Enchantment._